oracle/python-oracledb/doc/src/api_manual/soda.rst

     SQL> grant soda_app, create table to myuser;

 Advanced users who are using Oracle sequences for keys will also need the CREATE SEQUENCE privilege.

 SODA requires Oracle Client 18.3 or higher and Oracle Database 18.1 and higher.

 .. note::

-    SODA APIs are only supported in the python-oracledb Thick mode.
+    SODA APIs are only supported in python-oracledb Thick mode.
 See :ref:`enablingthick`.

 If you are using Oracle Database 21c (or later) and create new collections